apache/cordova-plugin-splashscreen/README.md

     ```xml
     <preference name="SplashScreenDelay" value="0"/>
     ```

-    **Windows Quirk**: You should disable the splashscreen in case you are updating the entire document body dynamically (f.e. with a SPA router) to avoid affecting UI/controls.
-    Note that you should also directly reference `WinJS/base.js` in the page HTML in this case to avoid the issues with activation context ([CB-11658](https://issues.apache.org/jira/browse/CB-11658)).

 - `FadeSplashScreen` (boolean, defaults to `true`): Set to `false` to prevent the splash screen from fading in and out when its display